dimonwhite/Ciphering-CLI-Tool/README.md

 # Ciphering-CLI-Tool

-CLI tool encode and decode a text by Caesar cipher.
+CLI tool encode and decode a text by Caesar, ROT-8 and Atbash cipher.

 ## Install